Deputy Head of Department – Janet Wilson

 Teachers Sarah Madden, Dr Joy Sullivan, Gill Tavner and Julie White

 English at Wycliffe College is taught as a core subject starting from Year 9 and continuing as core into Years 10-11, with GCSEs being split into English Literature and English Language.
-Pupils can choose to study Creative Writing, English Language or English Literature at A Level.
+Pupils can choose to study English Literature at A Level.

 The Year 9 course includes: a study of other cultures, covering Literature from around the world: War Poetry; Shakespeare; Non-fiction; a genre study of the Gothic.
 In Year 9 we also introduce the GCSE English Literature course by beginning the study of the poetry anthology unit.